Disclaimer for Academic Policy and Program Changes

 Any LOA request completed by a student while allegations of misconduct are pending will have their LOA status revoked.

-Students who have been suspended through the Office of Community Standards do not qualify for a LOA and must apply for readmission to the University.
+Students who have been suspended through the Resolutions Center do not qualify for a LOA and must apply for readmission to the University.